Cray-HPE/docs-csm/upgrade/Prepare_for_Upgrade_to_Next_CSM_Major_Version.md

 example, if there are three Kubernetes master nodes and one is being upgraded, the quorum is maintained by the remaining two nodes.
 If one of those two nodes has a fault before the third node completes its upgrade, then quorum would be lost.

+**Warning #2:** With CSM 1.6 installed, if any of the [compute nodes](../glossary.md#compute-node-cn) and [application nodes](../glossary.md#application-node-an) were booted with the [Data Virtualization Service (DVS)](../glossary.md#data-virtualization-service-dvs) or [Content Projection Service (CPS)](../glossary.md#content-projection-service-cps), then it is required to boot those nodes with [iSCSI SBPS](../glossary.md#scalable-boot-projection-service-sbps) as DVS/CPS is deprecated in CSM 1.7.
+If the nodes are with DVS/CPS, they may experience a hang or any issue during upgrade.

 ## Preparation steps